Shop Local & Help Small Businesses Thrive

 5 Steps to Shopping Small & Local

-It’s important to change your mindset towards buying in small stores nearby.
-Use some of these tips and see how you can make a difference in your community.
+It’s important to change your set ideas and consider buying in small stores nearby.
+Use some of these tips and see how you can make a difference in your area.

-- Buy gift vouchers or gifts from stores in your community.
+- Purchase gift vouchers or presents from stores in your neighbourhood.

-- Shopping merchandise in your community for all services – fresh produce, hairdresser, florist, restaurants etc.
+- Buying merchandise in your vicinity for all services – fresh produce, hairdresser, florist, restaurants etc.

-- Whenever possible, choose local: garden services, dry cleaners, garage for petrol, gym, markets, coffee shops, bakeries, etc.
+- Whenever possible, choose local: garden services, dry cleaners, garage for petrol, gym, market, coffee shop, bakeries, etc.

-- Think before you buy.
+- Think before you shop.
 Are you about to give your cash to a supplier who works nearby, or is the store a national or international chain?

 - Shop around.
-You’ll find that shopping within your neighbourhood isn’t always more expensive, despite its personalised service and manufacture.
+You’ll find that when you shop within your neighbourhood, it isn’t always more expensive, despite its personalised service and manufacture.

 - Neighbourhood businesses are more sustainable: they use other businesses in the vicinity as their suppliers, which reduces their environmental impact.